Hamad bin Khalifa Al Thani: Early years and education

-Reign as Emir (1995–2013)
+Reign (1995–2013)

-With the support of his family, Hamad took control of the country in 1995 while his father was on vacation abroad.
-While his father Khalifa bin Hamad Al Thani was in Geneva, Switzerland, Hamad bin Khalifa deposed him in a bloodless coup d'état.
-The deposition came after a falling out between Hamad bin Khalifa and his father, who had tried regaining some of the authority he bestowed upon Hamad in early 1995.
-Thereafter, his father lived in exile in France and Abu Dhabi until he returned to Qatar in 2004.
+With the support of his family, Hamad staged a bloodless coup d'état in 1995 when his father Khalifa bin Hamad Al Thani was on vacation in Geneva, Switzerland, at which point he officially became the Emir of Qatar.
+The deposition came after a falling out between Hamad and his father, who had tried regaining some of the authority that he gave to Hamad in early 1995.
+Thereafter, his father lived in exile in France and Abu Dhabi until he returned to Qatar in 2001.

 Hamad then engaged an American law firm to freeze his father's bank accounts abroad in order to deter a possible countercoup.
 However, a counter-coup was attempted against Hamad in February 1996 under the leadership of former Economy Minister Hamad bin Jassim bin Hamad Al Thani.
 The coup failed, and several of Qatar's traditional Arab allies were implicated in the plot, namely Saudi Arabia, the United Arab Emirates, Bahrain and Egypt.

 In a break with the traditional role, his second wife Sheikha Moza bint Nasser Al-Missned has been a visible advocate for education and children's causes.
 In 1995, Sheikh Hamad and his wife Sheikha Moza bint Nasser founded the Qatar Foundation.

 A sportsman and an accomplished diver, Hamad has played an active role in promoting and developing athletics in Qatar.
 His activism has enhanced the country's involvement and performance in a number of international competitions, including: winning an Olympic medal in track and field; hosting a wide variety of international sporting events such as the 15th Asian Games, GCC, Asian and World Youth soccer championships; and initiating the Qatar Open Tennis Championship which has grown to become one of two premier tennis competitions in the Middle East.